 - Complex characters: Both Lorelei and Vance are great protagonists, strong yet vulnerable.
 Both are very likable and wouldn’t fit into any of the usual cut-outs.
 Vance is so broken yet so reflected and he makes a real effort, not only for Lorelei but also for himself.
 And I could truly empathize with Lorelei’s insecurities and struggles.

 Now, on to the narration!
 I was surprised to see that this is the first Audible audiobook by Stefanie Kay.
 I did not expect that because this was a great narration.
 I’ve been listening to a lot of ARC’s lately and have encountered some really questionable productions.
 This one, however, was absolutely professional and top-notch both in regard to her voice acting as well as the sound quality and clarity.
 Honestly, I feel kind of silly writing such a gushing review.
 But what can I say, I simply had a wonderful time listening to this book.
-I like Stefanie Kay’s voices, she does really well with the males ones and with the accents.
+I like Stefanie Kay’s voices, she does really well with the male ones and with the accents.
 Her intonations were interesting and captivating and this will definitely be a re-read for me.

 Also, have you seen the cover?
 This time I added the book cover instead of the cropped audiobook one because I find it so, so pretty!

-Lastly, I want to say that I really digged the magical condom.
+Lastly, I want to say that I really dug the magical condom.
 And I’m looking forward to listening to the rest of the series, especially Bruce’s story!
 I’m pretty sure you’ll like him, too.

 So, bottom line, I wholeheartedly recommend this audiobook!
 If you are ready for some diversity in your Paranormal Romance, give it a try.
 It doesn’t always have to be vampires, y’all 😉

 You can currently download the e-book of Lorelei’s Lyric for free on Amazon and get the audiobook with it for a reduced price!
 CLICK HERE.**